ZuzaRatajczyk/To-Do-List/README.md

 # To-Do-List

-In this project I use basics of SQLAlchemy and SQLLite data management.
+In this project I use basics of SQLAlchemy and SQLite data management.

 # Create database
 To create database I've used `create_engine()` method where `todo.db` is file name: